Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-Finch-Connect/Overview.md

 4. **Exchange the code for an access token—** Before sending API requests to Finch, your application will exchange the short-lived `code` for a long-lived `access_token` that represents your application's access to your user's employment system.
 ****

-## Adapter Connect to your front-end
+## Adapting Connect to your front-end

 There are two ways to integrate Connect into your application's UI.